django-superapp/django-superapp/CONVENTIONS.md

 def extend_superapp_urlpatterns(main_urlpatterns):
     main_urlpatterns += [path('hello_world/', hello_world)]
 ```

+### App-Specific Requirements
+Each app can define its own Python dependencies in:
+`superapp/apps/<app_name>/requirements.txt`

+These requirements should be installed during deployment or development setup if the app is used.
+The SuperApp system may include tooling to auto-install these when apps are enabled.

 ## Django Guidelines
 - Use CBVs for complex logic, FBVs for simple tasks.